 Our beadboard accent wall anchors the space with Farmhouse charm.
 Limiting it to one wall keeps the beadboard from overwhelming or outdating the look of the room.

 I searched high and low for wall sconces that I liked.
 They needed to have a twist switch for ease of bedside use so that limited my options.
 When I came across these Vintage Black Sconces with White Globes on Amazon I knew they would be perfect.
 They are a fun detail on the beadboard backdrop.

 A mirror given to us from a former neighbor was just the perfect piece to hang over a 1950’s trunk I discovered in the garage of the very first home I owned.

 The mirror had been painted a dark glossy brown.
-I added a rough coat of DecoArt’s Glorious Gold Metallic Paint for a French vintage look.
-The trunk got a mint green makeover and a new top made out of pallet boards I antiqued using paint and wax.
+I added two coats of DecoArt’s Glorious Gold Metallic Paint for a French vintage look.
+The trunk got a mint green makeover and a new top made out of pallet boards I antiqued using paint and my go to antiquing wax.